SquadFM/Squad-Field-Manual/README.md

 - Remember, even though you are splitting your fireteams up, you are still ONE squad.
 Each fireteam should be able to support each other and work on the same major objective.
 In the example above, I could ask my alpha and Charlie squad to do a wide flank on the enemy position and catch the enemy push in a crossfire with bravo and squad 5
 - If you don't want people to ask for Fireteam lead all the time a good thing to do is to split your squad into the two fireteams then make them give it to one another.
 Fireteam leaders can give Fireteam lead (FTL) to other members of that fireteam which should make it a lot less stressful.
 - I find that assigning fireteam leads to competent people, makes communicating and giving orders much more effective than just automatically giving the role to a Marksman or AT.
 Again, it makes your life easier if your FTLs can round up their fireteams and move on your orders while you are doing other things on the map or command.
+- Use fireteams for early warning if on defense or scouting while moving towards a flag.

 [Back to top](#content)